dlang/DIPs/DIPs/DIP-2NNN-QFS.md

 ### Corner Cases

-Form the outset, in nested function pointer return types, it is not clear which of the function pointer types a `ref` should refer to.
+Form the outset, in nested function pointer return types, it is not clear to which of the function pointer types a `ref` should refer.
 I.e. given `ref int function() function()`, to which of the folliwing should it be equivalent?
 * ` ref (int function()) function()` or
 * `(ref  int function()) function()` or